 Passive smart windows will also be looking for new markets since cannot be easily integrated into the IoT environment. n-tech anticipates that revenues from passive windows will struggle to reach $100 million in revenue in 2021.

 n-tech Research is the rebrand of NanoMarkets.
 Our firm is a recognized leader in industry analysis and forecasts in advanced materials and novel energy sources.
 Visit http://www.ntechresearch.com for a full listing of the firm's reports and other services.Back

-n-tech has been providing coverage of the smart windows market for almost a decade and has produced detailed studies of this market and related businesses including the smart windows materials markets, smart mirrors and smart auto glass.
-In this report, we present our analysis of the latest developments in...Learn more
+Contact us about our planned update to this report due February 2018 n-tech has been providing coverage of the smart windows market for almost a decade and has produced detailed studies of this market and related businesses including the smart windows materials markets, smart mirrors and smart auto glass.
+In...Learn more